TheOpenCoder/postman-hack/DocuSync/Readme.md

 - ### All the Workspace, Collection and the Request used in Docusync Should be unique as DocuSync searches through your Postman Account and finds the resource manually.
 So there might occur a concurrency problem if there are two are more Workspace, Collection in your Postman Account with a same name.
 - ### Take a look into each environments and fill out according to the instructions provided in the placeholder descriptions of each environmental variables.
 ---
 ## ❤️ [If you think DocuSync is useful to you and you found value in it.
-Contribute to this public workspace]
+Contribute to this public workspace.]
 ---
 # References: 📄
 #### *[Get Github API Token](https://github.com/settings/tokens)*